angelgeck98/CSS-CAV/README.md

 This will create the Python 3.7.9 virtual environment, install dependencies, and execute the CARLA simulation.

 ## Functionality
 In the final version of the application, a simulator spawns in Attacker and Defender vehicles in a CARLA environment.
+The simulation runs through twice - once without using the firewall, and a second time while using the firewall - and outputs evaluation results.
+Ideally, the Cars will send each other LiDAR sensor data that is filtered through the firewall; if a Car is determined to be "good" then their data will be accepted, and a "bad" Car's data will be rejected.